dark-lbp/isf/README.md

 # Industrial Exploitation Framework
-ISF(Industrial Exploitation Framework) is a exploitation framework like metasploit but writen by python.
+ISF(Industrial Exploitation Framework) is a exploitation framework based on Python, it's similar to metasploit framework.

 ISF is based on open source project [routersploit](https://github.com/reverse-shell/routersploit).

 *Read this in other languages: [English](README.md), [简体中文](README.zh-cn.md),*